CleverTap/clevertap-ios-sdk/README.md

 2. Install the Framework

+    Starting with v3.0.0, the SDK adds support for App Extensions and watchOS apps via separate SDK target builds.

     - **Install Using [CocoaPods](http://cocoapods.org)**

-        To install in your main app target, add the following to your Podfile:
+        For just the basic SDK functionality in your main app, add the following to your Podfile:

         ```
         target 'YOUR_TARGET_NAME' do